unfoldingWord-dev/Resource-Container/docs/media.rst

 - ``projects->media`` an array of media definitions
 - ``projects->media->identifier`` the identifier of the media
 - ``projects->media->version`` the version of the media provided.
 This is is seperate from the version of the project.
-- ``projects->media->contributors`` the people who have contributed to the creation of the media.
+- ``projects->media->contributor`` the people who have contributed to the creation of the media.
 This is different from people who actually wrote the content in the RC.
 - ``projects->media->quality`` where applicable, this is an array of perceivable quality in which the media is available.
+- ``projects->media->file_url`` the location where a single media file can be found.
+This may contain expressions for pattern replacement.
-- ``projects->media->location`` the location where the media can be found.
-This is usually a url which may contain expressions for pattern replacement.
+- ``projects->media->zip_url`` the location where a zip archive of all the media can be found.
+This may contain expressions for pattern replacement.

 For instances where the location of media accepts parameters, such as ``{chapter}`` or ``{quality}``,